-Association Disassociation Stuck Notes First Position ("Self") I see through my eyes, I hear through my ears and feel my own sensations and feelings.
+Association Disassociation Stuck Notes First Position ("Self") I hear through my ears and feel my own sensations and feelings.
 I am aware of my beliefs, values, desires and boundaries.
-I am assertive and express myself authentically.
-I see through my eyes, hear though my ears but I'm not connected to my own sensations and feelings.
+I am assertive and express myself authentically. hear though my ears but I'm not connected to my own sensations and feelings.
 My beliefs, values, desires and boundaries aren't clear to me.
-I find it difficult to fully understand the meaning of what I'm experiencing.
-My only focus is on my existing maps.
+I find it difficult to fully understand the meaning of what I'm experiencing. my existing maps.
 I am aware only of my feelings and personal needs.
 First Position is the base from where we go and explore other Perceptual Positions.
 When we bring information from other Perceptual Positions back to the first position, we expand our awareness in that position.
-Second Position ("Other") I see, hear and sense from your point of view.
-I am aware of your feelings, beliefs, values, desires and boundaries.
-I understand your positive intention.
-I can see, hear and sense from your point of view but I'm not aware of your feelings, beliefs, values, desires and boundaries.
-Over identification with another person to the point of loss of self.
+Second Position ("Other") of view but I'm not aware of your feelings, with another person to the point of loss of self.
 Second position helps me to be empathetic, companionate, represent other people's interests, and predict another person's reaction.
 Second position means: I have an experience of being you, it is not your experience of being you.
-Third Position ("Observer") I can see, hear and sense from an observer's point of view (Meta View) of others in an interaction.
+Third Position ("Observer") and sense from an observer's point of view (Meta View) of others in an interaction.
 I see the 'Big Picture'.
-I understand the feelings of others but I am emotionally unattached.
-I can notice patterns and analyze situations with empathy.
-I can see, hear and sense others in the interaction from an observer's point of view.
+I understand the feelings of others but I am emotionally unattached. interaction from an observer's point of view.
 I do not understand the feelings of others and I am emotionally unattached.
-I cannot notice patterns and analyze situations.
-Total disassociation - living like a 'Zombie', alongside life.
+I cannot notice patterns and analyze situations. living like a 'Zombie', alongside life.
 Third position is useful for getting a meta view perspective and creating solutions in situations that are either emotionally charged or heavily detailed.
-Fourth Position ("We") I can see and understand the values and beliefs I share with the group.
-I feel I belong to the group and am a part of it.
-I take personal responsibility for being a part of the group.
-I can see and understand the values and beliefs I share with the group but I do not feel that I am a part of the group.
-I don't take personal responsibility for being part of the group Total assimilation in the group to the point of loss of self.
+Fourth Position ("We") and beliefs I share with the group. understand the values and beliefs I share with the group but I do not feel that I am a part of the group.
+I don't take personal responsibility for being the group to the point of loss of self.
 Fourth position is useful when we want to get people inspired, motivated and engaged in action.